ZRZStudio/Steam-Controller-Chatpad/README.md

 Steam Chatpad turns an original **Xbox 360 Chatpad** into a **Bluetooth Low Energy HID keyboard**.
 An Arduino Nano ESP32 reads the Chatpad over UART and sends keyboard input to a paired host.

-Created as part of a **ZRZStudio YouTube project**, this firmware is designed for Steam Controller chatpad conversions.
+Full OG Steam Controller (2015) upgrade and modification video found on the ZRZ YouTube channel.
+This firmware is designed for Steam Controller chatpad conversions part of the video.
 It can also be adapted to other builds that need a small physical keyboard.
 The keyboard uses its own Bluetooth connection to the host.

 <p align="center">
   <a href="https://www.youtube.com/watch?v=59sTsHHFOmE">